SpeedyZ500/pytest-instructions/README.md

     self.songs[i].genre == genre
     ```

 4. Press the "Run Tests" button in the Testing tab to re-run all tests.
-All tests are now passing.
+All tests in `test_song_library.py` will now be passing.

 ## 9 Review